LUMCMRI/mri_safety_cases/en_US/Volunteer1/case_part3.md

-# Gezonde vrijwilliger 1
+# Healthy Volunteer 1

-## Deel 3
+## Part 3

-Tja.
-Hier valt een hoop over te discussiëren.
-Kom maar op.
+Hm This really is complicated.
+Take it to your RF specialist